Strategy, Visual Design, Storytelling

 So while squads operate as mini-startups with end-to-end ownership of their assigned area – which empowers them to make decisions independently, fostering a sense of ownership and accountability – our UXE group defines and keeps guidelines updated across accessibility, clinician UX excellence, client UX excellence, and native mobile standards.
 These senior SMEs also attend regular design critiques to provide input and expertise during the “define” and subsequent stages to push and ensure our standards are being considered and ultimately met.
 In addition, we are exploring how they can be available to help brainstorm and tackle more complex product gaps or needs that arise.

-It's worth mentioning that our criteria for selecting these folks ensured we had Senior II or lead level, representative of CS + PD ratios across design, and someone from each experience.
+Our criteria for selecting these folks ensured we had Senior II or lead level, representative of CS + PD ratios across design, and someone from each experience.

 Our fourth pillar is based on an idea I proved out leading design teams at Intuit… in the idea that stellar UX can be both customer obsessed and deliver business value.
 Part of our secret sauce is our investment in Content Design resources.